Recurrent neural network: Elman networks and Jordan networks

-Hopfield

-The Hopfield network is an RNN in which all connections across layers are equally sized.
-It requires stationary inputs and is thus not a general RNN, as it does not process sequences of patterns.
-However, it guarantees that it will converge.
-If the connections are trained using Hebbian learning then the Hopfield network can perform as robust content-addressable memory, resistant to connection alteration.
+Long short-term memory

+Long short-term memory (LSTM) is the most widely used RNN architecture.
+It was designed to solve the vanishing gradient problem.
+LSTM is normally augmented by recurrent gates called "forget gates".
+LSTM prevents backpropagated errors from vanishing or exploding.
+Instead, errors can flow backward through unlimited numbers of virtual layers unfolded in space.
+That is, LSTM can learn tasks that require memories of events that happened thousands or even millions of discrete time steps earlier.
+Problem-specific LSTM-like topologies can be evolved.
+LSTM works even given long delays between significant events and can handle signals that mix low and high-frequency components.

+Many applications use stacks of LSTMs, for which it is called "deep LSTM".
+LSTM can learn to recognize context-sensitive languages unlike previous models based on hidden Markov models (HMM) and similar concepts.

+Gated recurrent unit

+Gated recurrent unit (GRU), introduced in 2014, was designed as a simplification of LSTM.
+They are used in the full form and several further simplified variants.
+They have fewer parameters than LSTM, as they lack an output gate.

+Their performance on polyphonic music modeling and speech signal modeling was found to be similar to that of long short-term memory.
+There does not appear to be particular performance difference between LSTM and GRU.

 Bidirectional associative memory

 Introduced by Bart Kosko, a bidirectional associative memory (BAM) network is a variant of a Hopfield network that stores associative data as a vector.
-The bi-directionality comes from passing information through a matrix and its transpose.
+The bidirectionality comes from passing information through a matrix and its transpose.
 Typically, bipolar encoding is preferred to binary encoding of the associative pairs.
-Recently, stochastic BAM models using Markov stepping were optimized for increased network stability and relevance to real-world applications.
+Recently, stochastic BAM models using Markov stepping are optimized for increased network stability and relevance to real-world applications.

 A BAM network has two layers, either of which can be driven as an input to recall an association and produce an output on the other layer.

 Echo state

-The echo state network (ESN) has a sparsely connected random hidden layer.
+Echo state networks (ESN) have a sparsely connected random hidden layer.
 The weights of output neurons are the only part of the network that can change (be trained).
 ESNs are good at reproducing certain time series.
 A variant for spiking neurons is known as a liquid state machine.

+Recursive

+A recursive neural network is created by applying the same set of weights recursively over a differentiable graph-like structure by traversing the structure in topological order.
+Such networks are typically also trained by the reverse mode of automatic differentiation.
+They can process distributed representations of structure, such as logical terms.
+A special case of recursive neural networks is the RNN whose structure corresponds to a linear chain.
+Recursive neural networks have been applied to natural language processing.
+The recursive neural tensor network uses a tensor-based composition function for all nodes in the tree.